jackbsteinberg/std-toast/study-group/README.md

 - Close Button: dedicated button that closes the toast when clicked.

 - Call To Action: button(s) displayed on the toast prompting user engagement.

+- Dismiss: function to programatically dismiss the toast.

 - Callbacks: functions triggered when the toast enters or exits certain states.